 The goal should be to update older articles with new insights, improved UX, and better on-page SEO.
 You should also focus on optimizing content that has potential but may be falling behind due to changes in algorithm priorities.

-Final Thoughts on Ranking Signal Transitions
+Last Thoughts on Ranking Signal Transitions

-Ranking signal transitions aren’t something to fear — they’re an opportunity for growth.
+Ranking signal transitions aren’t something to fear, they’re an opportunity for growth.
 Staying ahead of these transitions means staying proactive, adaptable, and continuously refining your strategy.

 By optimizing for the latest signals, focusing on quality content, enhancing user experience, and understanding the evolving role of AI and E-E-A-T, you can secure a sustainable SEO strategy that performs well in the face of constant change.